Disruption-Consulting/autoMigrate/README.md

 # automigrate
-Utility to consistently migrate NON-CDB Oracle databases to PDB at minimal cost and delay.
+Utility to consistently migrate NON-CDB Oracle databases to PDB with minimal cost and delay.

 - uses features only included in the basic Enterprise Edition software license
 - reduces application downtime to a minimum
-- source database versions 10.1, 10.2, 11.2, 12.1, 12.2, 18.3 (NON-CDB)
+- source database versions >  10.1.0.2
-- target database versions 19.3 through 19.9 (CDB)
+- target database versions >= 19.9

 Oracle's Multitenant architecture improves use of resources by consolidating multiple application databases (PDB) within a single Container Database (CDB).
 The literature refers to the pre-Multitenant database as a NON-CDB, in which a set of application tablespaces is typically managed through a single dedicated instance and related background processes.
 By contrast, a CDB can "contain" up to 252 independent sets of application tablespaces (PDBs) which it manages through a single instance and set of background processes.
-In this way, migrating to Multitenant can potentially transform an I.T. organisation's costs and greatly improve its efficiency.
-The Mulitenant option is zero-cost up to 3 PDBs per version 19 CDB (otherwise the cost is 3850 USD / year / Processor).
+In this way, migrating to Multitenant can potentially transform an I.T. organisation's costs and improve efficiency by an order of magnitude.
+Up to 3 PDBs per version 19 CDB is cost-free - otherwise the full Multitenant option is 3850 USD / year / Processor.

 # OVERVIEW